 The Italian Riviera (Liguria) is the weekend escape for Italians living in the big cities of Milan and Turin.

-The beaches are in no particular order for the simple reason that I like one best while the rest of the family likes another better – read through the beaches and you will see what I mean.
+The beaches are in no particular order for the simple reason that I like one best while the rest of the family likes another better.

 I hope you enjoy them as much as we have over the years!